Waziup/WaziCloud/kubernetes/INSTALL.md

 mv kubelet.conf ~/.kube/config
 ```

+You need also to install an [Ingress Controller](ingress-controller/README.md).

-For installing Kubernetes, follow the instructions [here](../deis/README.md).
+For installing DEIS, follow the instructions [here](../deis/README.md).

 Troubleshooting
 ---------------